040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 ---

 ### Introduction
 Now GraphQL is not anymore that new kid on a block it would be nice if we can implement a service with a GraphQL interface.
 Spring Boot is one of the well known frameworks to build your micro services in Java.
 Time to assess how easy, or hard it will be to implement a GraphQL service.
-In this post we focus on a simple Java Spring Boot micro services with a JPA layer.
+In this post we will not explain how [GraphQL](https://graphql.org/) works.
+We focus on a simple Java Spring Boot micro services with a JPA layer.
 In the GraphQL language we cover the tree major concepts, a query, a mutation and a subscription.

-[GraphQL](https://graphql.org/) is API is based on tree main concepts.
+GraphQL is API is based on three main concepts.
 Query the backend for data using a graph based query.
 The query is in a JSON like style and the response is valid JSON.
+A major difference with REST is that wit a query you can specify excatly what you expect or want from the backend.
 Mutation are the way to change data in the system based on flat input object.
 In this example we use mutation to add new information.
 Finally we have subscription to subscribe for changes and get notified once something is changed via a web socket.

 ### Java, Spring and GraphQL.
-For implementing a GraphQL service you have tow choices.
+For implementing a GraphQL service you have two choices.
 Either schema first, or code first.
 So similar concepts as we used with SOA XML services.
-When starting with code you have to write more plumbing code but you have more freedom.
+When starting with code you have to write more plumbing code, but you have more freedom.
 And on the other side starting of the schema reduce all the plumbing code and gives a faster start.

-In this example we will write first our GraphQL schema and match this with the code.
-Be aware a small mistake can result in some cryptic stack traces.
+In this blog we first create a simple JPA enabled Spring Boot service.
+Then we add step-by-step GraphQL features to the service.
+We start from the schema and show which small additions you have to do to our application.
 Starting from a schema will not result in generated coded, you still have to write the matching code yourself.
 For the Java implementation we will use the libraries from [graphql-java-kickstart](https://github.com/graphql-java-kickstart).

 ### Sample Model and API
 For simplicity we use in this blog a simple domain model.
 Consisting of two classes.
 A person and notes, a person can have multiple notes.
-And a note always have one person.
+And a note always has one author, a person.

 <a href="#">
     <img src="{{ site.baseurl }}/assets/2019-03-14_spring-boot-graphql/model.png"